 Compare this to the inflexibility of selling a property where the whole asset is sold, providing no scope to sell only part of it.
 Sales can extend to months or even years.

 Check out our full suite of video tutorials here

 Last but not least is the growing threat to today’s global currencies.
 Actually, global currency systems change every 30-40 years.
 We’ve seen a traditional gold standard, evolve into a gold exchange standard, then the Bretton Woods system, and finally into the US Dollar standard.

-The problem with so called Fiat currency like the Dollar, is that its value becomes undermined as US Governments print more and more of it.
-Unchecked US debts in the Trillions further devalues the currency.
+The problem with so-called Fiat currency like the Dollar is that its value becomes undermined as US Governments print more and more of it.
+Unchecked US debts in the Trillions further devalue the currency.

 This could be catastrophic if you’re holding all your assets in Dollars, Euros or Pounds, but provide huge riches if you already own gold.

 There are many other benefits and reasons to invest in gold, a handful of which I’ve covered in today’s video.
 The key is recognising that the global economy is at breaking point and it’s a matter of when, not if, it will implode.
 Reverting to owning gold, takes the guessing game away, securing you in the knowledge that you’re prepared for any outcome.

 If you have questions about how to get started with gold investment, then please contact us by calling 020 7060 9992, using the live chat widget on the website, or by contacting us here.
 Our expert team has helped thousands of people with their first foray into gold.